e-mission/e-mission-phone/README.md

 JS Testing
 ---
 From the root directory run

     $ npm install karma --save-dev
     $ npm install angular-mocks
     $ npm install karma-jasmine karma-chrome-launcher --save-dev

 Write tests in www/js/test
-To run tests, run
+To run tests if you have karma globally set, run

+    $ karma start my.conf.js

+in the root directory.
+If you didn't run the -g command, you can run tests with

+    $ /node_modules/karma/bin/karma start

-    $ karma start my.conf.js in the root directory
+in the root directory

 Troubleshooting
 ---